seanbreckenridge/currently_listening/README.md

 }
 ```

+If a `base64_image` is provided by the client, its sent back as part of the response.
+This also includes an image endpoint `/currently-listening-image/`, which returns the image for the song thats currently playing, if `base64_image` was set.

+If requesting this from something which might cache this image, can add additional random text as part of the path, e.g.,: `/currently-listening-image/JkFJQ0hJTkdfSU1BR0U9FgF49kKFLASMRIEJKMW2340`

 `/clear-listening` which clears the current song from memory (in other words, I finished listening to the song), with `POST` body like:

 ```yaml